History of Project

 THE ROLE OF THE CATALYST PROJECT

 The Catalyst project was a three-year, Research Councils UK-funded, project to support and develop a culture of public engagement with research within the University of Exeter.
-Exeter was one of eight universities who were also successful in securing this funding.
-We made some useful links through Catalyst, initially through Dr Helen Featherstone, then Grace Williams.
-Although the project has now finished wehave had very good contact with the member of staff involved in the public engagement field, Anka Djordjevic.
+We made some useful links through Catalyst, initially through Dr Helen Featherstone, then Grace Williams, now Public Engagement Manager.
+Although the project has now finished, we had great help in setting up our MOU with the member of staff involved in the public engagement field at the time, Anka Djordjevic.
 Catalyst was responsible for setting up our first event in August 2013, on Bioenergy.

 Although Catalyst helped us to get started and make some contacts, most of our links with academic staff have come from our own networking.
 To a reader of the reports on our website, our sessions may seem rather random – and they are!
 We have followed up all suggestions in a variety of departments.
 Some staff are too busy or not interested at all; others are happy to do a one-off talk about their research; others are very keen for us to become involved in their research – not just that of the academic staff but at times their students as well.

 To counteract the ‘town v gown’ attitude, we wanted our sessions to be on the campus, easily accessible from the centre of Exeter.
 We also wanted to make it easy for academics, so our small liaison team usually arrange initial meetings with interested staff over coffee on campus.